Jubasstech/Jubasstech/README.md

         GitHub Pull Request: link

 ## Get in Touch
+## Get in Touch

 I'm always eager to collaborate, discuss ideas, and contribute to exciting projects.
-Feel free to connect with me on Facebook or any of the other social media platforms mentioned above.
+Feel free to connect with me on [Facebook](https://www.facebook.com/jerome.udoh) or any of the other social media platforms mentioned above.
 Let's create something amazing together!

+Thank you for visiting my GitHub profile.
+Happy coding! 🚀

 Thank you for visiting my GitHub profile.
 Happy coding! 🚀